sigmdel/ESP32-CAM_OTA/README.md

 ## 2. Cause

 The problem has nothing to do with the **ArduinoOTA** library.
 Its source is the memory partition in the ESP32-CAM board definition.
-The `esp32cam.build.partition=huge_app` setting in the board definition file ([board.txt](https://github.com/espressif/arduino-esp32/blob/master/boards.txt)), specify that most of the memory is allocated to a single app partition (3MiB in size) leaving no room in which to buffer an uploaded firmware update.
+The `esp32cam.build.partition=huge_app` setting in the board definition file ([board.txt](https://github.com/espressif/arduino-esp32/blob/master/boards.txt)), specifies that most of the memory is allocated to a single app partition (3MiB in size) leaving no room for the uploaded firmware update.

 ## 3. Solutions in the Arduino Environment

-There is no possibility to change the partition scheme in the IDE, contrary to other ESP32 board definitions.
-One work around is to modify the value of the `esp32cam.build.partition` setting in the `boards.txt` file.
+There is no possibility to change the partition scheme in the IDE when the selected board is the AI Thinker ESP32-CAM,  contrary to some of the other ESP32 board definitions.
+One work around is to modify the value of the `esp32cam.build.partition` setting in the `boards.txt` file itself.
 It can be found in the `.../packages/esp32/hardware/esp32/2.x.x` directory.
 It will be possible to run the `BasicOTA` sketch with values such as `default` and `min_spiffs`.

-That solution would certainly work, but it would be necessary to edit the board definition file each time the `arduino-esp32` core is updated.
+That solution would certainly work, but it will be necessary to edit the board definition file each time the `arduino-esp32` core is updated.

 The other solution is to select a different board in the `Tools` menu of Arduino IDE.
 The following choice works.
 ```